jae0/carstm/inst/scripts/example_temperature_carstm.md

 # NOTE: these files have an extentsion of *.RDS.
 This is due to historical reasons.
 Currently they are saved as **qs** files, but still retain the RDS extension.
 The RDS format can still be created by choosing compress="gzip" (or bzip2, or xz -- standard RDS compression formats

 # your timings will vary with OS, number of cores/threads and RAM/CPU ...

 ---------------------------------------
 Run times:
-Fit: 48.04 mins
+Fit: 53.1 mins
-Extract results from marginals: 6.536 mins
+Summarize results from marginals: 2.375 mins
-Posterior simulations: 1.16 mins
+Posterior simulations: 1.133 mins
-Total: 56.32 mins
+Total: 56.61 mins
 ---------------------------------------

 # params close to the final